MPEGGroup/mpeg-pcc-tmc13/doc/README.options.md

 ### `--planarModeThreshold0=0--127`
-Controls the eligibility threshold of the first planar mode based upon local child node density.
+Controls the eligibility threshold of the first planar mode based upon local child node density when the eligibility is not determined based on octree depth.

 ### `--planarModeThreshold1=0--127`
-Controls the eligibility threshold of the second planar mode based upon local child node density.
+Controls the eligibility threshold of the second planar mode based upon local child node density when the eligibility is not determined based on octree depth.

 ### `--planarModeThreshold2=0--127`
-Controls the eligibility threshold of the third planar mode based upon local child node density.
+Controls the eligibility threshold of the third planar mode based upon local child node density when the eligibility is not determined based on octree depth.

 ### `--angularEnabled=0|1`
 Controls the use of the angular coding mode in geometry occupancy